pdfix/action-pdf-accessibility-paddle-docker/README.md

 ### Run Docker Container for Autotagging

-Automatically tags PDF using AI (Paddle layout recognition) and PDFix SDK (tagging PDF using template json created from recognised layout).
+Automatically tags PDF using Paddle and PDFix SDK.
+Adds MathML as associate file to Formula tags.
 All available arguments for autotagging:

 ```bash